fullpipe/check-them/README.md

 ### SocketCheck

-Connects to service and waits single char from service over a socket connection.
+Connects to service and waits for single char from service over a socket connection.

 #### Examples